railwayapp/docs/src/docs/reference/volumes.md

 />

-## Using The Volume
+## Using the Volume

-The Volume Mount Point you specify will be available in your service as a directory you can read/write to.
+The volume mount point you specify will be available in your service as a directory you can read/write to.
 For instance, if you mount a volume to `/foobar`, your application will be able to access it at `/foobar`.